-If you're moving, or have just moved to the U.S., you might have read about credit reports and their importance.
-In simple terms, it is a collation of your credit accounts, payment history, and credit handling abilities over a period of time.
+If you're moving, or have just moved to the US, you might have read about US credit reports and their importance.
+In simple terms, it is a compilation of your credit accounts, payment history, and credit handling abilities over a period of time.
 Your credit report is generated based on these factors and creditors refer to this when offering you a loan or extending your credit limit.
+Making payments on time will improve your credit report in USA and give you access to free credit reports from the US government.
+The credit bureau in USA keeps an eye on your transactions and if they are made on time.

-This includes your details such as your address, name, social security number, and date of birth.
+The credit report in USA includes your details such as your address, name, social security number, and date of birth.
+The record of all your details in kept by the credit bureau in USA

 2.Account related data

-Your U.S. credit report may contain two categories of inquiries:
+Your credit report in USA may contain two categories of inquiries:

 Soft inquiries - Soft inquiries (also known as soft pulls or soft credit checks) are usually made as part of background checks.
 A credit card issuer might make a soft inquiry to check if you're eligible for specific offers.
 Some employers might run a soft inquiry before hiring a candidate.

-The vital thing to note is that soft inquiries won't affect your credit score and are only visible to you when you view your credit report.
+The vital thing to note is that soft inquiries won't affect your credit report in USA and are only visible to you when you view your credit report.

 Hard inquiries affect your credit score and reduce your chances of getting a loan and credit card.

-Along with your account, your U.S. credit report contains your repayment history.
+Along with your account, your US credit report contains your repayment history.
 Too many late payments impact your credit score adversely.
+You get free credit report from US government if you make on-time payments

 What isn't found in your credit report?